cirruslabs/echelon/ReadMe.md

-# Echelon - hierarchical progress in terminal on steroids
+# Echelon - hierarchical logs in terminal on steroids

 [![Build Status](https://api.cirrus-ci.com/github/cirruslabs/echelon.svg)](https://cirrus-ci.com/github/cirruslabs/echelon)

-Library to show tree-like hierarchical progress in VT100 compatible terminals.
+Library to organize logs in a hierarchical structure.

 Here is an example how it looks for running Dockerized tasks via [Cirrus CLI](https://github.com/cirruslabs/cirrus-cli):